 Changes to your existing codebase

-If you run a robotics operation where failures are expensive and recovery is manual, we'd like to build with you.
-Not a pilot.
-A real integration, with a team that cares about getting this right.
+If you run a robotics operation where failures are expensive and recovery is manual, we want to build with you.
+You give us access to your failure data and sensors — we give you:

 Or write to us directly: hello@usepilgrims.com